sixman9/gradleWrapperStandalone/README.md

     git remote add gradlewrapper https://github.com/sixman9/gradleWrapperStandalone.git; git pull gradlewrapper master

-Then, if you like to convert a Maven 'pom.xml' file (to a new 'build.gradle'), for instance, issue:
+Then, if you'd like to convert a Maven 'pom.xml' file (to a new 'build.gradle'), for instance, issue:

     gradlew init